Unnao district: Medieval

 In the following centuries, the Rajputs were the main ruling class in this area.
-The Bais ruled in the south, the Dikshits were prevalent in the central part (their family traditions call this the "kingdom of Dikhitana"), and the north was divided between several smaller clans.
+The Bais ruled in the south, the Dikhits were prevalent in the central part (their family traditions call this the "Kingdom of Dikhitana"), and the north was divided between several smaller clans.
 Muslim rule was never very strong here, and so the medieval history of Unnao district is essentially a collection of separate family traditions of the ruling Rajput clans, with no specific dates given.

 The first major Muslim center in the region was Bangarmau, around the year 1300: according to tradition, one Sayyid Ala-ud-Din conquered the area from the raja of Nawal, then destroyed Nawal and built a new capital at Bangarmau.
 The shrine over his grave bears an inscription with the date of 702 AH (1302 CE).
 The next major Muslim conquest was Safipur, said to have happened in 819 AH; a different Sayyid Ala-ud-Din was killed in battle here, and his shrine is venerated by both Hindus and Muslims.
 His son, Baha-ud-Din, is then said to have later conquered Unnao itself from the Bisen raja of the city, disguising his soldiers as women in order to take the raja's troops by surprise.
 Other Muslim outposts included Asiwan and Rasulabad.

 At the time of Akbar, the entire area of modern Unnao district was included in the sarkar of Lucknow, in Awadh Subah.
 It consisted of the following mahals: Unnao (called Unam in the Ain-i-Akbari), Sarosi, Harha, Bangarmau, Safipur (then called Saipur), Fatehpur-Chaurasi, Mohan, Asiwan, Jhalotar, Parsandan, Unchgaon, Sidhupur, Purwa (then called Ranbhirpur), Mauranwan, Saron or Sarwan, Kumbhi, Magrayar, Panhan, Patan, Ghatampur, and finally Asoha.
 This administrative setup remained almost unaltered through the 20th century, although there were a few changes.
 For example, the pargana of Pariar was formed from parts of Sarosi and Safipur in 1785, and then in the 1800s the pargana of Sarosi became known as Sikandarpur instead (C.A.
 Elliott wrote in 1862 that it had "recently become habitual" at that time).
 As another example, Daundia Khera was formed out of Unchgaon and Sidhupur by Rao Mardan Singh around 1800.